ShipStation has four different ways you can import your orders, each depending on your order source.

 Once the import has completed, ShipStation will pop-up a notification to let you know.
 It may take a few minutes for the import to complete depending on the volume of orders from the stores.

 ShipStation allows you to import orders from a CSV or tab-delimited file.
-This is useful if you keep track of orders in a spreadsheet, or export orders from a selling channel ShipStation does not yet integrate with.
+This is useful if you keep track of orders in a spreadsheet, or export orders from a selling channel with whom ShipStation does not yet integrate.

 You must be on a Bronze plan or higher to access the CSV order import feature.